 Board of Directors

-John L. Brooks, III, is the CEO and president of the Joslin Diabetes Center in Boston.
-He sits on the boards of Pathfinder Cell Therapy, Noxilizer, Ammonett Pharma, Reflectance Medical, Inc., Suffolk University and Thermalin Diabetes.
+John L. Brooks, III, is the CEO of Arete Worldwide, LLC in Boston.
+He was previously the President and CEO of the Joslin Diabetes Center.
+He serves on the boards of Pathfinder Cell Therapy, Noxilizer, Ammonett Pharma, Longwood Energy Collaborative, Reflectance Medical, Inc., Suffolk University and Thermalin Diabetes.
 He was a founding partner of Prism Ventureworks.
 Prism has raised more than $1.25 billion and is based in Needham, MA.
 Mr. Brooks was formerly a general manager at Pfizer/Valleylab in Boulder, CO, where he developed and executed a minimally invasive surgery and emerging businesses strategy.
 Prior to Valleylab, he led the growth of a rapidly evolving vascular access medical device business at Pfizer/Strato Medical.
 Mr. Brooks has co-founded three paradigm-shifting life sciences companies: Songbird Hearing, Locus Pharmaceuticals and Insulet (PODD).
 He is a biotechnology advisory board member for Draper Labs.
 In addition, Mr. Brooks is a member of M2D2, an early-stage medical technology accelerator and a board member of the Massachusetts Technology Transfer Center (MTTC) advisory boards.
 He holds an MS in business and a BBA cum laude from the University of Massachusetts at Amherst.
 He is a certified public accountant and a certified financial planner.

 H. Thomas Watkins is former Director, President, and CEO of Human Genome Sciences (HGS) from 2004 until HGS was acquired by GlaxoSmithKline in 2012.
 During his tenure, HGS successfully developed and brought Benlysta to market in 2011, the first new lupus drug to be introduced in 50 years.
 Prior to HGS, Mr. Watkins spent over 20 years in senior roles at Abbott and its affiliates in the U.S. and Asia.
 He was President of TAP Pharmaceutical Products, Inc., which was jointly owned by Abbott and Takeda Pharmaceutical Company, Inc., where he led the growth of TAP from approximately $2 billion to over $4 billion in annual revenue.
 Previously, Mr. Watkins was a consultant with McKinsey and Company and Arthur Andersen.
 He is former Chairman of the Biotechnology Industry Organization (BIO) and continues to serve on its board.
 He is currently Chairman of the board of directors of Vanda Pharmaceuticals, Inc., and Vice Rector of the Board of Visitors of The College of William and Mary.
 Mr. Watkins received a B.B.A. in accounting from the College of William and Mary and his M.B.A. from the University of Chicago Graduate School of Business, now the Booth School of Business.